-According to the PR-09 report for the HOME program, \$193,706 of HOME program income was receipted during the 2020 program year.
+According to the PR-09 report for the HOME program, a total of \$7,212.50 was drawn for program administration.
+Accordingly, there are no owner or tenant characteristics associated with that use of program income.

 Describe other actions taken to foster and maintain affordable housing.
 91.220(k)